-Robert launched Additive Manufacturing Solutions Ltd. (AMS) in 2017.
+Robert Higham launched Additive Manufacturing Solutions Ltd. (AMS) in 2017.
 Robert is a Chartered Engineer and has experience across academia, motorsport, space and aerospace.
 Robert was responsible for qualification of materials, processes and parts produced by additive manufacturing most recently for Airbus before creating AMS.
 AMS was designed and aims to bring aerospace grade qualification, validation and operation capability to all corners of industry and at its core aims to support the industrialisation of additive manufacturing.
-To do this Robert is building a team that uses his experiences to support AM strategy, validation and training.
-Most recently AMS has launched an agile R&D service to bring knowledge, capability and outputs of an aerospace level R&D lab to any customer.
-This is done via the AMS Partner Network to bring a breadth of capability without the need for a single large entity.
+AMS are building an excitement and buzz around their novel work with re-lifing powders for AM and recycling parts into powder through their R2 process.
+AMS also offer support across the AM value chain from design to test and validation.

 Robin is a freelance additive manufacturing technical consultant.
 They were introduced to additive manufacturing whilst on placement for their undergraduate degree in mechanical engineering and decided they never wanted to do anything else.
 Since then, they have taken on a diverse range of roles in various areas of AM, including a PhD in characterisation of high-performance polymers for laser sintering, a laser sintered orthotic for a Paralympic cyclist, and designing the steering wheel for Bloodhound SSC.
 Over the last 13 years, Robin has been involved in both industrial and academic research and development, from materials and processes to concept realisation and business case analysis.
 Robin is an advocate for greater diversity and inclusion within engineering, particularly encouraging and supporting women in the field, and promoting openness around mental health.